TritonSE/TSE-Oktavian/README.md

     * The PM can fill out the remaining sections of the project proposal attached to the team.
     * Any member in the organization has access to public information regarding the proposal (e.g. architecture).
     * Sensitive information in the project proposal is hidden (e.g. contacts).

-The frontend is written in React, which is bundled and served directly by the backend.
-The backend is written using a combination of NodeJS, Express, and MongoDB.
-This places the project in the family of MERN stack applications.

 ## Setup